 Krajewski notes the prolonged period of slow economic growth presents a bigger challenge to companies today.
 “In the short term, organizations cannot just sit by and wait for improving economic conditions to make their problems go away before they make investments in hiring.”
 An organization with a stretched and stressed workforce lacking resilience and key skills is not a winning business strategy.

-is the talent and career management expert within Manpower, the global leader in employment services.
+Right Management is the talent and career management expert within Manpower, the global leader in employment services.
 Right Management helps clients win in the changing world of work by designing and executing workforce solutions that align talent strategy with business strategy.